-Cryptocurrency hedge funds showed a return of 16.33% last year, while traditional funds the same indicator amounted to 10.4%.
+Cryptocurrency hedge funds have shown a return of 16.33% last year, whiletraditional funds the same indicator amounted to 10.4%.
 About this with reference to the analytical firms Eurekahedge and HFR reports the Financial Times.

-“Bitcoin has a higher return on an annual, three-year and ten-year segments than any other asset class.” - commented on these figures, the head of Galaxy Digital crypto fund asset management Steve Kurtz.
+“Bitcoin has a higher return on an annual, three-year and ten-year segments than any other asset class.”- Steve Kurtz, head of asset management at the Galaxy Digital crypto fund, commented on these figures.

 At the same time, the publication notes that cryptocurrenciesthere is also a danger to investors.
 As an example, the Eurekahedge index of cryptocurrency hedge funds, which, against the background of bullcoin bitcoin in 2017, grew by 1,708.50%, but in 2018 in 2018 fell by 70.27%.